Updated June 2020

 Saratoga home prices span are relatively large range.
 Most homes are in the $1.5M to $3.5M price range.
 Homes with Saratoga schools or larger lots in the surrounding hills command higher prices.

-Market demand for Saratoga homes declined in 2019.
-The annual average Days on Market (red line) jumped significantly from 2017-18, but is still at historically low levels.
+Market demand for Saratoga homes remains relatively consistent.
+The annual average Days on Market (red line) jumped significantly in 2019, but is still at historically low levels.
 Sales vs. List Price (blue line) declined to be equal to list price.

 Saratoga homes sell on average for $1,042 per SQFT.
 The actual amount varies significantly by the size of the home, the schools and the lot.
 The scatter chart above shows the distribution of both home sizes and $ per SQFT for homes sold in 2019.
 Each closed sale is represented by a single dot.